gamezilla19/gamezilla19.github.io/_posts/miscellaneous/2025-02-17-reverse_shell.md

 ![Process tree](/assets/img/posts/miscellaneous/reverse_shell/pstree.png){: .w-75 .shadow .rounded-10 }
 _Process tree, through custom script_

-This is so if you write `exit`, or press `Ctrl+D` by mistake, you don't need to re execute the remote shell.
+This is so if you type `exit`, or press `Ctrl+D` by mistake, you have a safety nest.

+You simply have to run bash within itself multiple times for that, no need to re-do the reverse shell each time &#128521;